open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  Application

-   -  `Credere <https://credere.open-contracting.org/>`__: A online service that facilitates the participation of Micro, Small, and Medium businesses (MSMEs) in the Colombian public procurement market.
+   -  `Credere <https://credere.open-contracting.org/>`__: An online service that facilitates the participation of Micro, Small, and Medium businesses (MSMEs) in the Colombian public procurement market.

 -  Use